QuickLook

 Extended Forecast

-Wednesday: Wind northwest 10 to 20 knots increasing to northwest 20 to 30 late in the day.
+Thursday: Wind variable 10 to 20 knots increasing to south 20 to 30 in the morning then becoming southeast 25 to 35 in the afternoon.

-Thursday: Wind northwest 20 to 30 knots diminishing to northwest 10 to 20 late in the day.
+Saturday: Wind southeast 25 to 35 knots diminishing to southeast 15 to 25 late in the day.

 Washington State Forecast Discussion